 The camping sites are unpowered, and they are scattered on the edge of Popran Creek, where you can have a dip.
 You can bring your kayak.

 Facilities include hot showers, toilets, picnic tables and wood-fired barbecues.
 Bring your own firewood or buy at their shop.

-The campsite is accessible by car.
-There are barbecue facilities and toilets and the camping site is fully wheelchair accessible.
-You need to bring your own drinking water and food supply.
+The campsite is accessible by car and the camping site is fully wheelchair accessible.
+There are barbecue facilities and toilets, and you need to bring your own drinking water and food supply.

 Facilities include barbecues, drinking water and toilets.
 No need to book, the campsite is free.

 Find out more about Ten Mile Hollow Campground.